 Trevor Herbert was born in Cwmparc, south Wales.
 He was educated at the Tonypandy Grammar School, and then read music in education at St Luke’s College, University of Exeter (1964-67).
 He then spent three years at the Royal College of Music as a foundation scholar, where he studied trombone with Arthur Wilson and composition with Jeremy Dale Roberts.
 He subsequently took a BA degree in humanities at the Open University, and a Ph.D. for a thesis on ‘The Trombone in England before 1800’.
 He was awarded the Doctor of Letters (DLitt) of the Open University in 2009.
+He was elected a Fellow of the Learned Society of Wales in 2015 and appointed a Research Fellow at the Royal College of Music, London in 2017.

 Between 1969 and 1976 he played trombone with many leading London orchestras and chamber groups, most particularly the BBC Symphony Orchestra, Royal Philharmonic Orchestra, Glyndebourne Opera, Welsh National Opera, the Northern Sinfonia, the Taverner Players, Musica Reservata and the Wallace Collection.
 He has played on many major recordings and broadcasts and taken part in concerts throughout the world.